Worick046/Computers-Sound-and-Music-Portfolio/notebook.md

 of time.
 I finished the Sound Reconstructor project in which I learned more about the limits of DFT in which the resulting data is much more dependent on the original sound than I had realized.
 I successfully recreated the sound of a cello with pretty good accuracy.

+## 11/17/2024
+I learned how to work with stereo audio in python.
+I thought it was going to be 2 arrays of samples, but it was actually 1 large array with many size 2 arrays and each of the small arrays contained 1 sample per channel.
+I used a piece I composed recently to test the program out and applied the 8D effect to it.